-Transportation for America's policy proposals for reauthorization are focused on radically updating this program and making it more accountable to taxpayers.
-This package of proposals are not simply a menu of à la carte choices-they are an interwoven package of essential reforms to build an entirely new federal transportation program.
+Transportation for America's policy proposals for reauthorization are not a menu of ideas for Congress to choose from and graft onto the existing program.
+They are an interwoven package of essential reforms needed to bring this outdated and failing program into the 21st Century.
+Without this comprehensive approach, additional federal funding would be a waste of the taxpayers' money.
 But first, there are two core reasons for ending the program as we know it: